 And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Three Dog Bakery Bake to Nature looks like an above-average dry dog food.
+Judging by its ingredients alone, Three Dog Bakery Bake to Nature dog food looks like an above-average dry product.

 And a fat-to-protein ratio of about 40%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to other dry dog foods.

-Three Dog Bakery Bake to Nature is a plant-based dry dog food using a moderate amount of chicken or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Three Dog Bakery Bake to Nature is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.